Hamas accepts Gaza cease-fire; Israel says it will continue talks but presses on with Rafah attacks

 “I have no money or anything.
 I am seriously tired, as are the children,” she said.
 “Maybe it’s more honorable for us to die.
 We are being humiliated.”

 Mroue reported from Beirut.
-Samy Magdy and Lee Keath in Cairo and Zeke Miller in Washington contributed.
+AP journalists Samy Magdy and Lee Keath in Cairo and Zeke Miller in Washington contributed to this report.

 Credit: AP